joyjixu/qm2_resources/website/code_explanation.md

 # Our code
 ## Github
 * All our code used has been uploaded on Github in this repository: https://github.com/joyjixu/qm2_resources/
+* They can be run directly online as they are jupyter notebooks, provided that you have the correct files uploaded
 * Interactive visualizations such as the maps that were embedded in this website can be found here: https://github.com/joyjixu/qm2_graphs/

 ## Collecting tweets, hydration and cleaning